Privacy Policy

 How and when we might share your personal data

-We may share your personal data with other departments in the Defra Group, such as the Environment Agency, other Government departments, other regulators and other public bodies, but only where this is necessary for the performance of tasks carried out in the public interest as permitted by legislation (Water Industry Act 1991).
-For example with prosecuting lawyers in their role of supporting us when we suspect an offence has taken place under the Water Industry Act 1991 or the Water Supply (Water Quality) Regulations 2016 (England) as amended.
+We will only share personal data with third parties for the purposes of our public tasks, as set out in the Water Industry Act 1991, to comply with a legal requirement or in exceptional circumstances to protect individuals from harm or injury.
+We may share your personal data with other organisations in the Defra group, such as the Environment Agency, other Government departments, other regulators and other public bodies.
+This will only be necessary for the performance of tasks carried out in the public interest as permitted by legislation.
+For example, with prosecuting lawyers in their role of supporting us when we suspect an offence has taken place under the Water Industry Act 1991 or the Water Supply (Water Quality) Regulations 2016 (England) as amended and Water Supply (Water Quality) Regulations 2018 (Wales) as amended.
 Where personal data is provided in the form of a formal witness statement, it may be made public during court proceedings.
 Other personal data may be disclosed to the defence as unused material, as required by law.

 Information processed through different media